-Hand contact with the rotor blades is a common cause of injury associated with snowthrowers.
+Hand contact with the rotating rotor blades inside the discharge chute is the most common cause of injury associated with snow throwers.
 Never use your hand to clean out the discharge chute.
 To clear the chute:

 - Shut the engine off! - Wait 10 seconds to be sure the rotor blades have stopped rotating. - Always use a clean-out tool, not your hands.